-You can quickly identify stocks that pay dividends by using screening tools provided by your broker or utilize free online services.
+You can quickly identify stocks that pay dividends by using screening tools provided by your broker or utilizing free online services.
 For more detailed information, one should consult the dividend policy disclosure in a company’s annual report.

 Dividends and Why We Like Them

-A cash dividend is the part of a company’s profits that are distributed to its shareholders.
+A cash dividend is the part of a company’s profits distributed to its shareholders.
 These distributions most commonly occur quarterly but can happen less frequently or not all.
 Many companies, such as early-stage technology companies, prefer to reinvest all their earnings in various growth opportunities.

 Those companies that do choose to reward shareholders with dividends can elect to distribute them in the form of cash or additional shares in the company.
 Cash dividends are the more conventional route.
 Firms often establish a targeted portion of their capital to return to shareholders as dividends and set up a quarterly dividend distribution schedule.
 This schedule gives us as investors transparency around how much we will receive and when to expect our quarterly bonus.

 Others may prefer to redeploy the funds in other investments or use the income generated in their portfolio to pay monthly bills or other expenses.

 Yahoo!
 Finance is an excellent place to see if a stock pays a dividend.
-Entering a company’s ticker symbol in the search box results in some basic information about the stock’s price and volume.
+Entering a company’s ticker symbol in the search box results in basic information about the stock’s price and volume.
 It also includes a field called “dividend yield”.
 This is the stock’s dividend in percentage terms, i.e., its annualized dividend divided by its current share price.
 This will be some non-zero number for dividend-paying stocks and blank or “0.00%” in the case of non-dividend-payers.

 Dividend.com is another excellent tool for finding detailed information about stock dividends.
 The free sections of this resource show a stock’s dividend payout ratio, annual dividend payout, dividend yield, and the number of consecutive years that a company has raised its dividend.

-The investor relations section of a company’s website is an excellent resource for both beginner and experienced investors.
+The investor relations section of a company’s website is an excellent resource for beginner and experienced investors.
 It contains press releases, quarterly financial results, regulatory filings, presentations, and other valuable information about a company.

 The tech-savvy among us could also use the “find” function within our web browser or pdf document using “dividend” as our keyword.
-This may be a bit more time consuming but would allow us to scroll through anything in the report related to dividends.
+This may be a bit more time-consuming but would allow us to scroll through anything in the report related to dividends.

 Aside from reviewing the annual report, we could also look at a company’s press releases.
 This will often contain brief stories about the company’s dividend declarations or information about future dividend distributions.
 A company’s investor relations site usually has a subsection called Press Releases.

 Just because a company pays a dividend today does not mean it will pay a dividend a year or five years from now.
-Therefore, many investors prefer to go right to the source and research a company’s annual report to get a comprehensive view of its business as it relates to dividends.
+Therefore, many investors prefer to go right to the source and research a company’s annual report to get a comprehensive view of its business related to dividends.
 It provides detailed information about a company’s financial situation and can offer clues as to whether the dividend payments are sustainable.

 If a company does show a history of dividend distributions, we can perform an analysis to predict if these payments are likely to continue.
 A pattern of regular dividend payments over an extended period is usually the mark of a consistent dividend-paying company that will maintain future dividends.
 If a company has increased the amount of its dividend over time, this is also a good sign that suggests future distributions will persist and potentially grow.
-Conversely, if there are gaps in the dividend history, points where a dividend was reduced, or the dividend payout ratio isn’t sustainable, this may be indicative of a company with a less stable dividend.
+Conversely, if there are gaps in the dividend history, points where a dividend was reduced, or the dividend payout ratio isn’t sustainable, this may indicate a company with a less stable dividend.

 Many investors consider dividends to be an attractive feature of owning a stock.
-They offer and an added element of direct participation in a company’s profits.
+They offer an added element of direct participation in a company’s profits.
 Dividends boost the return on a stock and can enhance the long-term growth potential of the investment.

 Not all companies offer dividends, though.
 Dividend-seeking investors can learn more about whether a company pays a dividend by reviewing its annual report, which can be found on the investor relations portion of its website.
 Leaning on well-known financial data websites can also be a quick and easy way to see if a company pays a dividend.
-Lastly, stock screening can be a valuable exercise when we do not have a company in mind and instead want to generate a list of dividend-paying stock ideas.
+Lastly, stock screening can be valuable when we do not have a company in mind and instead want to generate a list of dividend-paying stock ideas.